tsackton/taelgarverse/docs/campaigns/dunmari-frontier/session-notes/session-109-dufr.md

 ### Aftermath
 The party prepares to leave Apollyon's tower, making important decisions about the items they found and how to proceed.
 - Seeker uses Performance of Creation to forge a lead box, providing a safe container for the necromancy book to prevent any lingering magical influence from affecting the party.
-- They discuss whether to take Apollyon's throne as a bargaining chip with the dragon, ultimately turning into elephants with Seeker's Animal Shapes spell to drag it into the portable hole.
+- They discuss whether to take Apollyon's throne as a bargaining chip with the dragon, ultimately turning into elephants with Seeker's Animal Shapes spell to drag it into the [Portable Hole](<../treasure/portable-hole.md>).
 - Wellby uses the Chime of Opening to open the locked book, and is hit with a Befuddlement spell.
 Resisting the worst effects of the spell, he turns the book over to [Seeker](<../../../people/pcs/dunmar-fellowship/seeker.md>), who learns it contains notes about the use of the forge and about lich transformations, though much of it is written in cipher.
 - The party takes some time to decipher parts of the notes, discovering that using the forge requires giving up their highest-level spell slot for a week or more, with the quality of the item created depending on the power sacrificed.
 - The group decides to teleport back to [Dimitaur](<../../../people/pcs/great-war/companions/dimitaur.md>), who immediately uses a Wand of Fireballs to destroy the necromancy book.